Morphometric Analysis of the Proximal Femur in the Indian Population: Implications for Total Hip Arthroplasty

 Abstract

-Results: The mean femur length was 427.56 mm, which is shorter than the global average.
+The mean femur length was 427.56 mm, shorter than the global average.
 Statistically significant variations (p < 0.05) were observed in FL, FNL, and NSA when compared to global populations.
 Significant correlations were also identified between femur length and femoral head diameter (r = 0.48) and between femur length and neck-shaft angle (r = -0.42).

-Conclusion: The study highlights significant morphological differences in the proximal femur of the Indian population compared to global populations, indicating the necessity for region-specific prosthetic designs.
+The study highlights significant morphological differences in the proximal femur of the Indian population compared to global populations, indicating the necessity for region-specific prosthetic designs.
 Standard implants may not provide an optimal fit for Indian patients, leading to potential complications.

-Recommendations: Further research is recommended to develop customized prostheses tailored to the Indian population’s anatomical variations.
+Further research is recommended to develop customized prostheses tailored to the Indian population’s anatomical variations.
 This would enhance THA outcomes and reduce the risk of post-operative complications.

 Published